NathanWhitmore/R4condevblog/hiddenpattern.md

 ## The pattern in the "traps" data

-Patterns in binary data can be hard to visualise.
 There is a very strong pattern hidden in the `traps` data set within the `condev` package.
 Let's try to reveal it (or at least an approximate it).
 We will need the `tidyverse` and `AICcmodavg` packages in addition to `condev`:

 ```r
 library("condev")